dsbowen/hemlock/docs_md/setup/win.md

 $ cd
 ```

 This moves you to your home directory.
-It's not important that you understand exactly what this means, but if you're dying to find out, [read this](https://towardsdatascience.com/basics-of-bash-for-beginners-92e53a4c117a).
+It's not important that you understand exactly what this means, but if you're dying to find out, <a href="https://towardsdatascience.com/basics-of-bash-for-beginners-92e53a4c117a" target="_blank">read this</a>.

 **Note 1.** You don't type `$`; it simply indicates the beginning of a bash command.